top of page

 • Full-time work is defined as 30 hours per week or more.

-For the Subclass 491 Visa:
+For Subclass 491 Pathway:

 • Applicants must have lived and worked in regional Queensland for at least 3 months.

-Graduates of Queensland Stream
+Stream 2: Graduates of Queensland

 • Agriculture and Environment